brickstool/ansible-role-consul-template/README.md

 $ sudo systemctl start consul-template@consul
 ```

-This means that consul-template is run as a templated service, so you can have
+To summarise, this role configures consul-template as a service template, so
-multiple consul-template instances templated from the same systemd service
+you can have multiple consul-templates templated from the same service template
+using completely different configurations for templating consul-template
-template and they can all be templating completely different consul-template
+templates *and* they can all be templating the consul-template templates of
-templates that could theoretically be consul-template templates for other
+templated consul-template templates used by other templated consul-templates as
-templated consul-templates.
-Or whatever.
+their consul-template templates.
+Or, you know, whatever.

 ## Requirements